hamshahar/Educare/README.md

 > **Admin menu > Educare > All Results > Import Results**

 Please carefully fill out all the details of your import (.csv) files.
 If you miss one, you may have problems to import the results.
 So, verify the student's admission form well and then give all the details in your import files.
-Required field are: Name, Roll No, Regi No, Exam, Class and Year.
+Required field are: Name, Date Of Birth, Regi No, Exam, Class and Year.
 So, don't miss all of this required field!

 If you don't know, how to create import files.
 Please [download](https://github.com/FixBD/Educare/wiki/How-To-Import-Results) demo files for better understanding.